 A hauntingly powerful new novel from the award-winning Claire North - one of the most original voices in modern fiction

-The Pursuit of William Abbey is the extraordinary story of an English doctor cursed by the mother of a dying boy.
-Exploring themes of colonialism and guilt, Claire North's moving, thought-provoking and utterly gripping new novel proves again that she is one of the most original and innovative voices in modern fiction.
+Moving, thought-provoking and utterly gripping, Claire North's extraordinary new novel proves again that she is one of the most original and innovative voices in modern fiction.

 Praise for Claire North:

 'A master of ingenious plotting and feats of imagination' Alex Marwood

 'North's writing is terrific, smart and entertaining' Patrick Ness

 Mesmeric, terrifying and wonderful.
 North is practically her own genre at this point.

 Remarkable . . . one of the most moving, horrifying and gut-wrenching novels of the year - NPR

 North's latest once again displays her mastery of lyrical prose . . .
 The author presents a fascinating testament to humanity's fallibility and tendency towards denial, merged with the potency of truth and the power of love - BOOKLIST